mgai/nodejs-mastercourse-learning/rest-api/README.md

 * In the background, `workers` perform all the `checks` at the appropriate times, and send `alerts` to the users when a check changes its `state` from `up` to `down`. or vise versa.

 * *For SMS notification capacity, **Twilio** would be used.*

+## Lesson learned and Notes.

+`url` module provides methods to parse the url.